-Department Secretary Phone 951.343.4590 FAX 951.343.4661 rwelsh@calbaptist.edu
+Sean Langevin Administrative Secretary Phone 951.343.4590 slangevin@calbaptist.edu

 The Division of Arts and Letters consists of three departments: Communication Arts, History and Government, and Modern Languages and Literature.
-While most of our programs are rooted in traditional disciplines that have stood the test of time in academia, we equip our students with the necessary tools for today's global market while training them in the skills they need to conquer the challenges of tomorrow.
+Most of our programs are rooted in traditional disciplines that have stood the test of time in academia, and we also equip our students with the necessary tools for today's global market while training them in the skills they need to conquer the challenges of tomorrow.